DeepWok/deepwok.github.io/README.md

 Each year, we run and supervise a number of students for their undergraduate and master projects at Imperial College London and the University of Cambridge.
 We also run a great number of summer research internships.

-**We finished hiring for the 2024 summer, please only contact me for 2025 MEng/Mphil/MSc/Part II/Part III/Intern projets**
+**We finished hiring for the 2025 summer, please only contact me for 2025-2026 MEng/Mphil/MSc/Part II/Part III/Intern projets**

 Instead of listing the projects here, I found it is generally easier to provide the students with our interested research topics so that interested students can reach out to us.
-Here are some of the topics and large projects we are interested in continously working on:
+Here are some of the topics and large projects we are working on:

 * **[Project MASE](https://github.com/DeepWok/mase)**: MASE aims to provide a unified representation for software-defined ML heterogeneous system exploration.
 We are looking for students who are interested in working on this project with an ideal background and interest in ML System, Efficient ML and ML hardware acceleration.